engyasin/Offline_MOT/paper/paper.md

 # Summary

 The topic of multi-objects tracking is considered an open research topic till now [@MOTChallenge2015].

-Among the many methods available for this problem it is worth mentioning *Deep Sort* [@wojke2017simple], where a detection and tracking should be done in real time and for varying types of scenes and areas (for example on pedestrians movement).
+Among the many methods available for this problem it is worth mentioning *Deep Sort* [@wojke2017simple], where a detection and tracking steps should be done in real time and for varying types of scenes and areas (for example on pedestrians movement).

 The importance of the problem comes from the many applications that can benefit from addressing it.
 For example, self-driving cars software, traffic analysis, animals’ movement analysis, or general surveillance applications.
 Unfortunately, due to the variety of scenes and contexts and the time constrains that are needed for the applications (for example, real-time performance condition), there is no one general solution that is able to work reasonably for all the cases.